angelo-wf/NesJs/README.md

 | B      | A               | T            |
 | A      | Z               | G            |

+Pressing M will make a save state, and pressing N will load it.

 Roms can be loaded from zip-files as well, which will load the first file with a .nes extension it can find.

 ## Usage